-- Realization of personal and departmental objectives - Contributing to the Bank's objectives within the set risk appetite - Performance beyond expectations - Operating with integrity
+- Realization of personal and departmental objectives, which include Citco's values that promote and reinforce the desired culture; - Contributing to the Bank's objectives within the set Risk Appetite; - Performance beyond expectations; and - Operating with integrity.

 Operational or compliance incidents are also taken into account when awarding individual performance-based remuneration, both at individual as well as departmental level.
-Breaches of the Bank's risk appetite are taken into consideration in order to align individual performance-based remuneration with the Bank's objectives.
+Breaches of the Bank's Risk Appetite are taken into consideration in order to align individual performance-based remuneration with the Bank's objectives.